b4shailen/copadoDemo/README.md

 # wister
-a micro blogging to share ones wisedom..
+a micro blogging to share ones wisdom..